-Endnote 2.
+Endnote 3.
 San Xavier del Bac, about 12 miles south of Tucson, is the best known and most elaborate colonial mission church in the Pimería Alta.
-Padre Kino first visited this site in 1692. and that year he established a mission program for the Piman (O'odham) People that lived in the area.
+Padre Kino first visited this site in 1692, and that year he established a mission program for the Piman (O'odham) People that lived in the area.
 Although the villagers built a small adobe home that served as a mission church, Kino's plans for a full-fledged church never came to fruition.
 In the 1750s, a simple adobe hall church was constructed by Jesuits, supervised by Father Alonso Espinosa.
 In 1767 the Jesuits were expelled from the Spanish colonies and replaced (a year later) by Franciscans, and it was they who built the church that stands today. under the supervision of Father Juan Bautista de Velderrain and Juan Bautista Llorens between 1783 and 1797.
 The old Jesuit adobe church was dismantled and moved in the early 19th century, piece by piece, to the east side of the new one, where it was recycle into the convento wing that still stands.
-The eastern bell tower was never finished, perhaps because the builders ran out of money.
+(Some of the pine beams from the old Jesuit church are now part of the east Convento wing.)
+The eastern bell tower of the main church was never finished, perhaps because the builders ran out of money.
 The famous cat and mouse that occupy the front church facade have been there since the church was built, but no one today knows what they represent (although there is no shortage of interpretations).
 Today the church functions under the auspices of the Franciscans (the Order of Friars Minor), and it continues to serve the local O'odham community (although everyone is welcome at the services).